proactis-documentation/documentation-source/docs/p2p/customtab.md

 ---

 # User Role Security
 By default all users have access to the new tab.
-If you wish to restrict access to our certain users then the name of a user role (or a custom role) can be specified for the tab within the licence file.
+If you wish to restrict access to only certain users then the name of a user role (or a custom role) can be specified for the tab within the licence file.

 If you wish to create a custom role,  then you will also need to insert an entry into the __DSDBA.Roles__ table with the same name.